15 Best Iranian Movies to Learn Persian

 It is another Iranian movie directed by Majid Majidi.
 It is a heartwarming drama about an eight-year-old boy who is blind and lives in a secluded village with his widowed father, two sisters, and grandmother.

-The boy, Mohammad, is loved by his grandfather and his two sisters.
+The boy, Mohammad, is loved by his grandfather and two sisters.

 His poor father, Hashem, wanted to marry into a wealthy family with a young family to support.

-Having a blind boy to help is a further burden that causes him to curse his bad fortune.
+Having a blind boy to help is an additional burden that makes him curse his bad fortune.

 He believes his disabled son will impede his possibilities.

 The director achieves beauty through simplicity.
-This film is not just about a blind boy, but more about his sighted father, who is blind to see his beautiful family.
+This film is not just about a blind boy but also about his sighted father, who is too blind to see his beautiful family.

 5. Hamoun (1990)

-Through flashbacks, imagination, and dreams, Hamoun narrates a psychological story of a male mid-life crisis in Iran.
+Hamoun narrates a psychological story of a male midlife crisis in Iran through flashbacks, imagination, and dreams.

-Hamoon, the main character in the film, suffers a shock when his wife wants a divorce.
+Hamoon, the main character in the film, is shocked when his wife wants a divorce.

-Plus, he also can not complete his Ph.D. thesis.
-Once, he fails to understand the reason his wife wants to divorce him.
-It forces him to contemplate what went wrong in his life.
+He also can not complete his Ph.D. thesis.
+Once, he fails to understand why his wife wants to divorce him, forcing him to contemplate what went wrong in his life.

 It is one of the must-watch movies for Persian learners.